eraclitux/lampalyzer/README.rst

     ssh root@target 'echo "rootpass" | sudo -Sv && bash -s' < lampalyzer.sh

-Unfortunately colors don't work when the script is used this way :-( (Fixs are welcome!)
+Unfortunately colors don't work when the script is used this way (neither with ssh -t option) :-( (Fixs are welcome!)

 Contribute
 ==========